gabstopper/ansible-stonesoft/docs/modules/l3fw_cluster_module.rst

 --------

 * Firewall clusters can be created with up to 16 nodes per cluster.
-For each cluster_node specified, this will define a unique cluster member.
-Modifications can be made to existing interfaces, interfaces can be added, VLANs can be added and removed.
-By default if the interface is not defined in the YAML, it will be deleted.
-VLANs can be removed or added however if a vlan ID needs to change, you must delete the old and recreate the new VLAN definition.
-In addition, it is not possible to modify interfaces that have multiple IP addresses defined.
+Each cluster_node specified will define a unique cluster member and dictate the number of cluster nodes.
+You can fetch an existing engine using engine_facts and optionally save this as YAML to identify differences between runs.
+Interfaces and VLANs can be added, modified or removed.
+By default if the interface is not defined in the YAML, but exists on the engine, it will be deleted.
+To change an interface ID or VLAN id, you must delete the old and recreate the new interface definition.
+In addition, it is not possible to modify interfaces that have multiple IP addresses defined (they will be skipped).